CommitToTheBit/committothebit.github.io/_posts/2026-01-13-lto-neq-pgo.md

 ## Link-Time Optimisations (LTO)

 Congratulations, you've now read your first IR!
 Granted, if you're not a compiler engineer, it's probably not a language you'll ever need to be fluent in.
-It'll be one of the more niche tools in a programmer's toolbox, nevertheless worth dusting off when you need to understand how an extra flag is changing your code.
+It'll be one of the more niche tools in your programmer's toolbox, but worth dusting off every now and then when you need to understand how an extra flag is changing your code.

-Because this is still a blog about link-time optimisation, I promise.
+This is still a blog about link-time optimisation, I promise.
 But to talk about linking, we still need a second source to link `foobar.cpp` to.
 ```c++
 #include "foobar.h"
 #include <stdio.h>